LYCHEEMEM

 Trigger Consolidation

-Manually trigger memory consolidation for any session.
-Normally runs automatically in the background after each chat turn.
+Manually persist long-term memory for a session.
+Normally this happens automatically after each chat turn or at session boundaries.

 • Novelty check before writing